bobschlowinskii/SnakeGame/README.md

 Any way, please send us an email (bobschlowinskii@gmail.com) and we will send you a folder containing the fixed program.
 We are not responsible for any Malware transfered to your computer.
 This App is virus-free, and if it somehow broke your system we will not take responsobility.

+--UPDATES--
+Check here every month for new updates!

+--WARNINGS--
+WARNING: older versions of the file will be terminated and will not be supported.
+If you have any questions on outdated files just write an E-Mail to bobschlowinskii@gmail.com with the subject "QUESTION"